 Essay tree structure

-An example of a more developed tree structure:
+An example of a tree structure in an essay plan:

 Thesis: Digital technology will lead to greater social mistrust and dysfunctionality rather than greater social cohesion